uviclibraries/gen-ai-research/4-critical-review.md

 ---

+## When you MUST audit (don’t skip this)
+Audit GenAI outputs when:
+- You will **publish/share** the output (slides, assignments, reports).
+- The answer includes **numbers, dates, “first/only/best” claims**, or legal/medical advice.
+- The output will influence decisions (policy, grading, procurement, research claims).

+---

 ## Common failure modes (know these red flags)
 - **No sources** or sources that don’t open.
 - **Made-up citations** (journal sounds real, article doesn’t exist).